 Explore Science with “Little Biologists” and “Talented Mathematicians”

-Different from the regular classes, this outdoor, open classroom gave children the opportunity to explore new things about nature.
-The children found out that some leaves are small, while some others are as big as the hand of an adult; some leaves are green, and others are yellow.
+Different from the regular classes, this outdoor, open classroom gave the children the opportunity to explore new things about nature.
+The children found out that some leaves are small, while others are as big as the hand of an adult; some leaves are green, and others are yellow.
 The children could not hide their excitement when for the first time spotting a snail slowly moving under the bushes.

-After joining “Little Biologist” activity, the parent of Vinser Bao Han said, “The children had the opportunity to discover many wonders of nature for themselves, such as the robust colors of leaves and flowers and a snail hiding behind its shell.
+After joining the “Little Biologist” activity, the parent of Vinser Bao Han said, “The children had the opportunity to discover many wonders of nature for themselves, such as the robust colors of leaves and flowers and a snail hiding behind its shell.
 Parents and teachers were merely facilitators for the children, guiding them how to observe.
 I am very pleased that my child has had a wonderful learning experience and at the same time improved her vocabulary of colors, plants, and insects during this session.”